 Are premarital agreements only for the rich?

 Not at all.
-Prenuptial agreement is necessary for any married couple wishing to regulate, among others, their rights and obligations, the assets management, the income distribution during the marriage and after the marriage ends.
+A prenuptial agreement is necessary for any married couple wishing to regulate, among others, their rights and obligations, the assets management, the income distribution during the marriage and after the marriage ends.

 What happens if I don’t have a prenuptial agreement?

-If you do not have a prenuptial agreement, you leave it up to the Indonesian law to determine who owns the assets that both of you acquire during the marriage, the distribution of income, the rights and obligations of husband and wife, as well as what happens to the assets when the marriage ends.
+If you do not have a prenuptial agreement, you leave it up to Indonesian law to determine who owns the assets that both of you acquire during the marriage, the distribution of income, the rights and obligations of husband and wife, when the marriage ends.